fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 const reverse = require('../utils/for_testing').reverse
 ```

 Individual test cases are defined with the _test_ function.
-The first parameter of the function is the test description as a string.
-The second parameter is a <i>function</i>, that defines the functionality for the test case.
+The first argument of the function is the test description as a string.
+The second argument is a <i>function</i>, that defines the functionality for the test case.
 The functionality for the second test case looks like this:

 ```js
 () => {